QuarkNet-HEP/2019-QuarkNet-CMS-Data-Summer/README.rst

-CERNVM
+CernVM
 ======

-What is CERNVM?
+What is CernVM?
 ---------------

-`CERNVM <https://cernvm.cern.ch/>`_ is a virtual machine running Scientific Linux 7, which is used to analyze data recieved from CMS.
-It is required to use CERNVM with these programs, as many of the methods used only work on Scientific Linux 7.
+`CernVM <https://cernvm.cern.ch/>`_ is a virtual machine running Scientific Linux 7, which is used to analyze data recieved from CMS.
+It is required to use CernVM with these programs, as many of the methods used only work on Scientific Linux 7.

-How to Install and Use CERNVM
+How to Install and Use CernVM
 -----------------------------

-First and foremost, `VirtualBox 5.2.2 <https://www.virtualbox.org/wiki/Download_Old_Builds_5_2/>`_ is needed to run CERNVM.
+First and foremost, `VirtualBox 5.2.2 <https://www.virtualbox.org/wiki/Download_Old_Builds_5_2/>`_ is needed to run CernVM.

 Next download the CMS-specific CernVM image as OVA file from: `CMS VM Image <http://opendata.cern.ch/record/252>`.
 This VM Image can be used for data from 2011 and 2012.

 By double clicking the downloaded file, VirtualBox imports the image with ready-to-run settings.
 Then, you launch the CMS-specific CernVM, which boots into the graphical user interface and sets up the CMS environment.
 Be patient, it will take a while.

-The first step to using CERNVM is to download the CMS software package.
+The first step to using CernVM is to download the CMS software package.
 This package includes the commands to start using root and run programs in the CMS console.
 The following commands download CMSSW and load the software to run programs: